 Documentation of Physical Presence is used to establish the fact that an individual has been physically residing in Wisconsin continuously during a specific period of time.
 Each item of documentation must include your name and a date within the period of time in question.
 Examples of some types of documentation of your physical presence in Wisconsin follow.
 You are not limited to these examples, however, and may submit other records more appropriate in your situation.
-Check with our office to verify that records not included on this list will be acceptable.
+If you plan to submit records that are not included on this list, please check with a residence counselor in the Registrar’s Office first to ensure the documentation will be acceptable.
 We understand the difficulty some may have in producing these documents, but we must include them with your records to satisfy residence audits.

 Appropriate documents include: